Dele Giwa

-Dele Giwa (16 March 1947 – 19 October 1986) was a Nigerian journalist, editor and founder of Newswatch magazine.
+Dele Giwa (16 March 1947 – 19 October 1986) was a Nigerian journalist, editor, and founder of Newswatch magazine.

+He was murdered when he opened a package containing a bomb at his Ikeja, Lagos residence on October 19, 1986.

 Early life and career

-Sumonu Oladele "Baines" Giwa was born on March 16, 1947, to a family working in the palace of Oba Adesoji Aderemi, the Ooni of Ife.
+Sumonu Oladele "Baines" Giwa hailed from Ugbekpe Ekperi, Etsako East local government area of Edo state.
+He was born on 16 March 1947, to a family working in the palace of Oba Adesoji Aderemi, the Ooni of Ife.
 He attended local Authority Modern School in Lagere, Ile-lfe.
 When his father moved to Oduduwa College, Ile-Ife as a laundry man, he gained admission to that school.
 Dele Giwa travelled to the USA for his higher education, earning a BA in English from Brooklyn College in 1977 and enrolled for a Graduate program at Fordham University.
 He worked for The New York Times as a news assistant for four years after which he relocated to Nigeria to work with Daily Times.

-Dele Giwa and fellow journalists Ray Ekpu, Dan Agbese and Yakubu Mohammed founded Newswatch in 1984, and the first edition was distributed on January 28, 1985.
+Dele Giwa and fellow journalists Ray Ekpu, Dan Agbese and Yakubu Mohammed founded Newswatch in 1984, and the first edition was distributed on 28 January 1985.
 A 1989 description of the magazine said it "changed the format of print journalism in Nigeria [and] introduced bold, investigative formats to news reporting in Nigeria".

 However, in the first few months of the administration of General Ibrahim Babangida, who took power in August 1985.
 It printed his face on the cover four times and even criticised "anyone who attempted to make life unpleasant for Babangida".

 Later, the paper took a more hostile view of the Babangida regime.

 Personal life

 Dele Giwa married an American nurse in 1974.
 His second marriage, to Florence Ita Giwa, lasted 10 months.
-He later married Olufunmilayo Olaniyan on July 10, 1984, and they were married until his death in 1986.
+He later married Olufunmilayo Olaniyan on 10 July 1984, and they were married until his death in 1986.
 He was survived by his mother, wives and children.